 All the best,

 Kimberlee is currently pursuing a joint J.D. / M.B.A. degree at Elon University in North Carolina.
 She hopes to work in a corporate office after graduating and passing the bar in 2018.
-Her favorite first year classes were Property and Torts despite landing a research assistance position with her Contracts professor.
+Her favorite first-year classes were Property and Torts despite landing a research assistant position with her Contracts professor.